ArcelorMittal, Marcegaglia win race for Italy's Ilva

 * Kazakhstan, the world's largest uranium producer, will commence nuclear fuel production for Chinese power plants in 2019 via a joint venture created by the two countries, Reuters reported, citing a senior official at the Ulba Metallurgical Plant.

 * BMI said Angola's continued dependence on the oil industry will lead to limited development of its mining sector between now and 2021, Mining Weekly reported.
-The country, however, is expected to continue diversifying into minerals in the longer term, the research firm noted.
+The country, however, is expected to continue diversifying into minerals in the longer term, the research company noted.